Xyvir/iex.run/.github/readme.md

 ``curl iex.run | cmd``
 ``iex.run 1kbrl``

->This demo launches the 1kbrl.exe found in the iex.run repo above.
+>Both methods download and launch the 1kbrl.exe found in the /scripts folder above.
 >Use the WASD to move, try to pick up gold and extra fuel before your torch goes out.
 >credit to https://github.com/tapio/1kbrl